J M Smucker Co (NYSE:SJM) Expected to Post Q1 2021 Earnings of $1.64 Per Share

-J M Smucker Co (NYSE:SJM) – Stock analysts at William Blair issued their Q1 2021 earnings estimates for J M Smucker in a note issued to investors on Thursday, June 4th.
-William Blair analyst J. Andersen expects that the company will post earnings of $1.64 per share for the quarter.
+J M Smucker Co (NYSE:SJM) – Research analysts at William Blair issued their Q1 2021 EPS estimates for shares of J M Smucker in a note issued to investors on Thursday, June 4th.
+William Blair analyst J. Andersen anticipates that the company will earn $1.64 per share for the quarter.
 William Blair also issued estimates for J M Smucker’s Q2 2021 earnings at $2.31 EPS, Q3 2021 earnings at $2.41 EPS and Q4 2021 earnings at $2.14 EPS.

 J M Smucker (NYSE:SJM) last issued its quarterly earnings results on Thursday, June 4th.
-The company reported $2.57 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.29 by $0.28.
-J M Smucker had a return on equity of 11.70% and a net margin of 8.21%.
-The company had revenue of $2.09 billion for the quarter, compared to analyst estimates of $2.05 billion.
-During the same quarter last year, the company posted $2.08 EPS.
-The company’s revenue for the quarter was up 10.0% compared to the same quarter last year.
+The company reported $2.57 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.28 by $0.29.
+The company had revenue of $2.09 billion for the quarter, compared to analysts’ expectations of $2.05 billion.
+J M Smucker had a return on equity of 12.31% and a net margin of 9.99%.
+The firm’s revenue for the quarter was up 10.0% on a year-over-year basis.
+During the same period last year, the firm earned $2.08 EPS.

-The business also recently announced a quarterly dividend, which was paid on Monday, June 1st.
-Investors of record on Friday, May 15th were issued a $0.88 dividend.
-This represents a $3.52 annualized dividend and a yield of 3.23%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, June 1st.
+Shareholders of record on Friday, May 15th were issued a dividend of $0.88 per share.
+This represents a $3.52 dividend on an annualized basis and a yield of 3.28%.
 The ex-dividend date of this dividend was Thursday, May 14th.
-J M Smucker’s payout ratio is presently 42.46%.
+J M Smucker’s payout ratio is 40.18%.

-In other news, insider Mark R. Belgya sold 750 shares of the business’s stock in a transaction that occurred on Wednesday, May 27th.
-The shares were sold at an average price of $110.00, for a total value of $82,500.00.
-Following the transaction, the insider now owns 47,442 shares in the company, valued at approximately $5,218,620.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In the last 90 days, insiders have sold 2,250 shares of company stock valued at $252,840.
+In other J M Smucker news, CFO Mark R. Belgya sold 750 shares of J M Smucker stock in a transaction that occurred on Friday, April 24th.
+The stock was sold at an average price of $117.12, for a total transaction of $87,840.00.
+Following the sale, the chief financial officer now directly owns 48,192 shares of the company’s stock, valued at $5,644,247.04.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders have sold 2,250 shares of company stock worth $252,840 over the last ninety days.
 Company insiders own 3.70% of the company’s stock.

 J M Smucker Company Profile